N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

   Nick P: None\
   Tyler C: None\
   Jeysen A: None\
+  Elian Z: None\

 5. What we should try next time

    Nick P: Thinking about reworking the project a little bit to fit expectations\
    Tyler C: Start looking at what we'll need to do for our presentation in a few weeks.\
    Jeysen A: go more in-depth with the front end of the webpage and adjust the project to meet the professor’s expectations.\
+   Elian Z: review and figure out what else needs to be done with the front end part of the project.\

 ### Next Steps